- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

 Stroll Connecticut’s longest stretch of beach

 Heading to the coast is a must-do in Connecticut.
-If you’re in search of a long, welcoming beach, the 2-miles of sand at Hammonasset Beach Park are calling your name.
+If you’re in search of a long, welcoming beach, the 2-miles of sand at Hammonasset Beach Park in Madison are calling your name.
 See all 15 of Connecticut’s best beaches here.

 Stop by The Mark Twain House